Relieve pain and restore healthy function with treatment for TMJ disorder in Greenville, SC

 You’ve come to the right place for relief from neck or shoulder pain, and chronic tension headaches and migraines.
 These and an array of other disruptive or debilitating conditions are symptomatic of problems with the temporomandibular joint (TMJ).
 You have two temporomandibular joints – one on each side of your head, in front of your ears.
 These joints are designed to work in harmony with a system of muscles, ligaments, discs, and bone.
 Yet, as with all systems, something can go wrong.
 Since TMJ behaves like a sliding hinge to facilitate many important functions – from chewing to speech – when they’re dysfunctional, you’ll certainly know it!
 Discomfort arises and the motions that you took for granted are compromised.

 As experts in oral anatomy, the professionals at Palmer Distinctive Dentistry are equipped to offer effective treatment for TMJ disorder in Greenville SC.
-Treatments vary widely from patient to patient, due to the nature of TMJ Disorder (TMD).
+Treatments vary widely from guest to guest, due to the nature of TMJ Disorder (TMD).
 Evaluating your unique concerns is the start, and helps Drs.
-John Palmer, Daniel Knause, and Debra Adams identify treatments tailored to your needs.
+John Palmer and Debra Adams identify treatments tailored to your needs.
 You dentist may take many different approaches to relieve your symptoms and address the underlying cause.

-In addition to the pain described above, many of the TMD patients that Palmer Distinctive Dentistry treats experience symptoms such as:
+In addition to the pain described above, many of the TMD guests that Palmer Distinctive Dentistry treats experience symptoms such as:

 - Problems opening or closing the mouth